Energy Efficient Computing Systems: Architectures, Abstractions and Modeling to Techniques and Standards: Modeling and Simulation

 \subsection{Accelerator Simulators}

 With the rise of domain-specific accelerators, the need for power and performance modeling of such chips has become an important area of research.
 Accelerators could be GPUs, application specific integrated circuits (ASICs), digital signal processors (DSP), field programmable gate arrays (FPGA), near-data and in-memory processing engine, or any other similar component optimized for fixed functions.
-It is largely expected that future architectures will be a mix of CPUs, GPUs and domain-specific accelerators, each optimized for a specific function.

 Alladin \cite{aladdin-accel-sim} is a pre-RTL power and performance modeling framework for accelerators.
 The framework takes high-level language descriptions of algorithms as inputs, and uses dynamic data dependence graphs (DDDG) as a representation of an accelerator without having to generate RTL.
 Starting with an unconstrained program DDDG, which corresponds to an initial representation of accelerator hardware, Aladdin applies optimizations as well as constraints to the graph to create a realistic model of accelerator activity and then overlays power and performance estimation.
 To accurately model the power of accelerators, Aladdin uses precise activity factors, accurate power characterization of different DDDG components, characterizes switching, internal, and leakage power from design compilers for each type of DDDG node (multipliers, adders, shifters) and registers.
 Minerva \cite{minerva-dnn-sim} is a highly automated co-design approach across the algorithm, architecture, and circuit levels to optimize DNN hardware accelerators.
 It allows for the modeling and simulation of ultra-low power DNN accelerators (in the range of tens of milliwatts), making it feasible to deploy DNNs in power-constrained IoT and mobile devices.
-FireSim \cite{firesim} is an open-source simulation platform that enables cycle-exact microarchitectural simulation of large scale-out clusters by combining FPGA-accelerated simulation of silicon-proven RTL designs with a scalable, distributed network simulation.
-Unlike prior FPGA-accelerated simulation tools, FireSim runs on Amazon EC2 F1, a public cloud FPGA platform, which greatly improves usability, provides elasticity, and lowers the cost of large-scale FPGA-based experiments.
-The motivation for FireSim arises from recent trends in computer architecture that push the boundaries of hardware-software co-design at-scale.
-The authors of FireSim state that the platform is sufficiently mature to reproduce warehouse-scale workload performance phenomena.
-More accelerator simulators are described in detail in \cite{ayaz-lina-2016}.
+More accelerator simulators are described in detail in Akram et al. \cite{ayaz-lina-2016}.